mahmudahsan/flutter/dart/README.md

 print(amount);
 ```

-We can also use `const` keyword to define constant values
+We can also use the `const` keyword to define constant values
 ```dart
 void main() {
   var list = const [1, 2, 3];